Larppuli/Battleships/README.md

 This is a simple implementation of the Battleships game in Haskell played in commandline.
 The game is played between two players, who take turns shooting at each other's ships on a game board.

 ## Getting Started
-To run the game, you'll need to have Haskell installed on your system fromhttps://www.haskell.org/downloads/
+To run the game, you'll need to have Haskell installed on your system from [Haskell website](https://www.haskell.org/downloads/)

 Download `.exe` file